Uber & Beat, two different cases, one same pattern

 Back to basics-II: without a plan, you don’t win

 Uber was portraying to be a ‘hype’, the modern, global, arrogant (American) solution.
-Lots of interviews and native ads, interviews and CEO succession stories – funding, investors and so many intriguing stories around the brand.
+Lots of US-media interviews and native ads, interviews and CEO succession stories – funding, investors and so many intriguing stories around the brand.
 But it was failing for three years, reading through media, to answer accusations and issues for its model.
 Drivers?
 Safety?
 Contracts?
 Taxation?
 Operational model in the country X?
-Nothing!
+No answer at all!

-- Low “Truth-Telling” and Brand advocacy by its employees (visible in public, online?)
+- Low “Truth-Telling” and Brand advocacy by its employees (visible in public, online spaces?)

 - Low Public Affairs activity and issues management proactively (to all stakeholders before something …happens)